FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

-Making natural padsicles ahead of time and having them ready in your freezer will help immensely for a speedy recovery down there.
+Making natural padsicles (aka postpartum pads) ahead of time and having them ready in your freezer will help immensely for a speedy recovery down there.

-- Organic super-absorbent pads (we like the Natracare pads found here)
+- Organic super-absorbent pads (check out the Natracare pads found here)

 That’s it!
+Here’s a step-by-step and there’s also a video below.
 Keep reading to see why we recommend skipping aloe vera gel and essential oils.

 STEP 1: Unfold pad and remove wing tabs (save tabs for later).

 STEP 2: Soak pad with Humphrey’s organic witch hazel (about 2 tablespoons).